The Hat

 The Hat is a Southern California fast-food restaurant chain specializing in pastrami dip sandwiches.
 The eatery, once local only to the San Gabriel Valley, has been offering its "World Famous Pastrami" to Southern California residents since 1951.
 In 2000, it was stated that, in sum, its customers consume 13 to 15 tons of pastrami per week.

 History

 The original The Hat restaurant is located at the intersection of Garfield Avenue and Valley Boulevard in Alhambra, California.
 The Hat has been serving pastrami dip sandwiches since 1951.
 The current company has kept to its roots by keeping its retro neon signs featuring a chef’s toque and the words "World Famous Pastrami”.

 In 1981, brothers Joseph (Joe) and Corky Conzonire purchased The Hat and became the new owners of the Alhambra location, which was the only The Hat store at the time.
 Joe Conzonire became the chain's sole owner following Corky Conzonire's death in 2021.

+On May 6, 2026, The Hat opened its first location outside of California in Las Vegas.